Blazemeter/CitrixPlugin/README.md

 From this point, you can use the **Record Text Input** and **Record Mouse Click** buttons :

 **Record Text Input** allow you to record every text input on the citrix window while the button is activated.
-When you are done with the text recording, just click again on the button and the associated samplers will be added in the JMeter tree and in the **View Results Tree** under **Citrix Recorder**.
+When you are done with the text recording, just click again on the button, and the associated samplers will be added in the JMeter tree and in the **View Results Tree** under **Citrix Recorder**.
 If there are many Interactions, they will be grouped under a **Transaction Controller**.
 You can also choose to use one of the three following buttons to stop the text input capture :